Student Experience

 • Bocce Club

 Bocce ball is a relaxed but strategic game with an ancient lineage.
 Although probably emerging from ancient Egypt, bocce started to hit its stride with the Romans and Emperor Augustus.
-It gained massive popularity thanks among the Italian communities at the turn of the 20th century.
+It gained massive popularity among the Italian communities at the turn of the 20th century.
 At Loyola, bocce is a calming, competitive way to spend some time outdoors (and indoors), in the pleasant company of friends.
 Whether you are an expert player or not, you can easily learn how to play, and ultimately the secret of bocce's success is that all players have fun!
 Students in all grades are welcome to attend.
 The Bocce Club meets on Tuesday afternoons from 3:15 to 4:00.
 When the weather is nice, the club meets on the Bocce Court inside the track behind Knott Hall.
 During the inclement weather months, the members report to Wheeler 200 first and then go to play in Sheridan 1st floor.

 Interested students should contact Dr. Barbera before showing up at a meeting.